Certificate II in Security Operations

 CPPSEC2004B Respond to security risk situation

-CPPSEC2012A Monitor individual & crowd behaviour
+CPPSEC2012A Monitor and control individual and crowd behaviour

 CPPSEC2017A Protect self and others using basic defensive techniques